FMenchetti/CausalArima/README.md

 # CausalArima

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CausalArima is to estimates the causal effect of an intervention on a univariate time series using ARIMA models.
+The goal of CausalArima is to estimate the causal effect of an intervention on a univariate time series using ARIMA models.

 ## Installation

 <!-- You can install the released version of CausalArima from [CRAN](https://CRAN.R-project.org) with: -->
 <!-- ``` r -->
 <!-- install.packages("CausalArima") -->
 <!-- ``` -->

-You can install the development version of CausalArima from from [GitHub](https://github.com/) with:
+You can install the development version of CausalArima from [GitHub](https://github.com/) with:

 ``` r